Citizens' Health Care Working Group

-People participated by attending community meeting, answering an online Health Care Poll, holding their own community meetings and sending in the results and participating in online blogs and discussion boards.

 Community Meetings

 The Citizens Health Care Working Group had over 35 Community Meetings from January–June 2006.
 These highly interactive meetings typically ran 4 hours and were hosted by either the Public Forum Institute or AmericaSpeaks.
 Seated around tables of ten, individuals participated in small table discussions and voted on electronic keypads.
-They also participated in discussions involving the entire group, ranging in size from 100-300 people.
+They also participated in discussions involving the entire group, ranging in size from 100 to 300 people.

 The Working Group also encouraged groups to hold their own Community Meeting by downloading the Community Meeting kit available on their website.

 The Health Care Poll

 The Citizens' Health Care Working Group also invites people to participate in this process by answering a short health care poll.
 This allows individuals to share their input with the Working Group for consideration for the final recommendations.
 The Health Care Poll results can be found on the web at www.citizenshealthcare.gov.

 Required governmental action

 A report from this group is due to both the Congress and the President by September, 2006.

 This group is distinguished from other health care efforts because the law that created it requires the President to respond to the recommendations, and requires the following five Congressional committees to hold hearings on them: